25 Healthy Low-Carb Foods

-Though this Italian cheese is produced from cow's milk, the carb content remains low while being high in protein.
-Despite it's higher fat content, its moderated use makes a balanced snack and flavors dishes.
+Though this Italian cheese is produced from cow's milk, the carbohydrate remains low while being high in protein.
+Despite its higher fat content, its moderated use makes a balanced snack and flavors dishes.

 7. Almond Butter

-Nut butters can certainly fit into a well-balanced diet, as its use offers healthy fat and protein.
-But when choosing an almond butter (or any nut butter for that matter), choose products without added oils and sugars and keep portions in check.
+Nut butters can certainly fit into a well-balanced diet, as they offer healthy fat and protein.
+But when choosing an almond or nut butter, choose products without added oils and sugars and keep portions in check.